Immortals Gaming Club

 Immortals, LLC, doing business as Immortals Gaming Club (IGC), is a collective esports and gaming company.
 The company rebranded from Immortals to Immortals Gaming Club in 2019 after they acquired Brazil's Gamers Club.
-IGC owns and operates IGC Esports, which houses the Immortals, MIBR, and the Los Angeles Valiant, and also has a partnership with the Brazilian sports club Corinthians.
+IGC owns and operates IGC Esports, which houses the Immortals, and the Los Angeles Valiant, and also has a partnership with the Brazilian sports club Corinthians.
+It previously owned MiBR.

 Investors

 Investors for the group include Anschutz Entertainment Group, Peter Levin, the president of Lionsgate Interactive Venture and Games, who co-founded Nerdist; Allen Debevoise, former chairman at Machinima.com; Steve Kaplan, a co-owner of the NBA's Memphis Grizzlies; serial entrepreneur Brian Lee, Meg Whitman, entertainment industry venture capitalists Machine Shop Ventures, and others.